 - Become a blog, video, podcast guest

-Almost half of those same buyers will analyze between 3 to 5 pieces of your content before reaching out.
+Almost half of those same buyers will analyze your content between 3 to 5 pieces before reaching out.

-LinkedIn Publishing analytics highlight an attraction and affinity for long-form posts, which are usually more than 1,000 words.
+LinkedIn Publishing analytics highlight an attraction and affinity for long-form posts of usually more than 1,000 words.
 Also, neutral posts invite more shares, likes, and comments versus posts with polarizing messages.

 3) 31% of B2B professionals Claim Social Selling Improves Relationship Quality

 You can build upon established trust and rapport by showcasing deep knowledge about the business at hand.
-Take a top-down approach, as in you go from discussing generalities initially to hammering out the specifics.
+Take a top-down approach as you go from discussing generalities initially to hammering out the specifics.

-A financial company looking to model risks in new ways and adopt fresh financial technology methodologies needs help integrating its workflow.
-As a software provider, for instance, projecting returns from implementation demonstrates expertise.
-This is just one of many bespoke solutions strategies afforded to B2B social buyers when they partner with knowledgeable sellers.
+A financial company looking to model risks in new ways and adopt new financial technology methodologies needs help integrating its workflow.
+For instance, as a software provider, projecting returns from implementation demonstrates expertise.
+This is just one of many bespoke solutions strategies for B2B social buyers when they partner with knowledgeable sellers.

 4) Half of B2B Website Social Media Traffic Comes Straight From LinkedIn

-It's inevitable that any discussion regarding B2B selling goes back to LinkedIn, and it's been mentioned many times throughout this article for fairly obvious reasons.
+Inevitably, any discussion regarding B2B selling goes back to LinkedIn, and it's been mentioned many times throughout this article for pretty obvious reasons.
 The famed site centralizes B2B ecosystems; at its core, it is the largest professional business network on the internet and across devices.

 Due to economies of scale, growth rate, and functionality, LinkedIn enjoys ever-increasing importance within a company's digital marketing toolset.
 Compare lead generation analytics on Facebook, Twitter, or Pinterest, and LinkedIn is nearly 300% more effective.

 Premium marketing solutions are offered to utilize advanced targeting mechanics so sellers can locate prospects according to seniority, position, salary, education, and much more.
-Native, organic post impressions tend to be more liberal than on other applications as well.
+Native, organic post impressions tend to be more liberal than other applications.